catherinekuntoro/Memory_Game/README.md

 The following **optional** features are implemented:

-* [ ] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
+* [] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
-* [ ] Buttons use a pitch (frequency) other than the ones in the tutorial
+* [V] Buttons use a pitch (frequency) other than the ones in the tutorial
-* [ ] More than 4 functional game buttons
+* [V] More than 4 functional game buttons
-* [ ] Playback speeds up on each turn
+* [V] Playback speeds up on each turn
-* [ ] Computer picks a different pattern each time the game is played
+* [V] Computer picks a different pattern each time the game is played
 * [ ] Player only loses after 3 mistakes (instead of on the first mistake)
-* [ ] Game button appearance change goes beyond color (e.g. add an image)
+* [V] Game button appearance change goes beyond color (e.g. add an image)
 * [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
-* [ ] User has a limited amount of time to enter their guess on each turn
+* [V] User has a limited amount of time to enter their guess on each turn

 The following **additional** features are implemented:
+* Added "@media only screen and (max-width: 600px)" so that users with a screen width of less than 600 will see a smaller button size

 ## Video Walkthrough